Lily Newton: Career

 She published widely on plant distribution and seaweeds.
-Her A Handbook of the British Seaweeds was published in 1931.
+Her first major publication, A Handbook of the British Seaweeds, was published in 1931.
 The majority of it is made up of a systematic treatment of around 750 species of algae, occurring round the coasts of the British Isles.
-Jones describes it as a work of outstanding scholarship, still used 50 years later.
+It has been described as a work of outstanding scholarship and was still used 50 years later.
 During the Second World War, the Ministry of Health was concerned about a possible shortage of agar, essential for scientific, food and medicinal purposes.
 This applied particularly after Pearl Harbor when Japanese supplies were cut off.
 Newton was asked to coordinate botanical work involving large scale production of agar from suitable British seaweeds.
 She served on the Vegetable Drugs Committee of the Ministries of Supply and Health.
-In addition, she was responsible for the field surveys in Wales and north of the Firth of Lorne, for the work on Gigartina stellata and Chondrus crispus, and for editing the published volume.
+In addition, she was responsible for the field surveys in Wales and north of the Firth of Lorn, for the work on Gigartina stellata and Chondrus crispus, and for editing the published volume.

 Following the pioneering work by Kathleen E. Carpenter, Newton's studies on river pollution commenced with an interdisciplinary project on the River Rheidol at Aberystwyth in the 1930s.
 Mining operations in the 19th century meant the river was polluted with lead and zinc that adversely affected plant and animal life.
 The river was monitored until its almost complete recovery as a major salmon river in the late 1960s.
 This project is said to have anticipated modern studies in this field by many years.
 She was consulted subsequently on the biological effects of pollution in connection with a number of major industrial projects.
 She acted as consultant to the Rheidol Hydro-Electric Scheme.

-She also lectured on fossil and flowering plants, plus playing an important role in the early work of the Nature Conservancy in Wales.

 Newton held the presidency of a number of societies; these included Section K of the British Association, 1949; the British Phycological Society, 1955–57, and the UK Federation for Education in Home Economics, 1957-63.
+She played an important role in the early work of the Nature Conservancy Council in Wales.